kward/shunit2/trunk/source/2.1/doc/README.txt

 Write Release Notes
 -------------------

-This should be pretty self explainatory.
+This should be pretty self explanatory.
 Use one of the release notes from a previous release as an example.

+The versions of the various platforms and shells are included when the master unit test script is run, or when ``bin/gen_test_results.sh`` is used.
+To determine the versions of the installed shells by hand, use the ``lib/versions`` script.

-To get the versions of the various shells, do the following:
+Alternatively, do the following:

 +-------+---------+-----------------------------------------------------------+
 | Shell | OS      | Notes                                                     |